utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 > **[Groups are available on Postman Enterprise plans.](https://www.postman.com/pricing)**

 With Postman groups, you can organize users into groups that reflect your organizational structure.
-Groups enable you to manage access to your team and onboard new team members.
+You can add users to a group, then assign that group roles and access to resources they'll be using across Postman.
+You can also quickly onboard new team members by adding them to existing groups in your organization, instantly giving them access to the entities they'll be working on.
+Groups enable you to broadly control access from a single dashboard in Postman and manage it at scale across your Enterprise team.

 [Admins and Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create, manage, and delete groups.
 Developers can also create, manage, and delete Developer-only groups.